 Most vitamins found in the stores today are known as isolates.
 This means that they contain an isolated form of a vitamin or it may be a combination of isolated vitamins packaged together.
 These isolated vitamins may be synthetic (produced in a lab) or they may be so-called natural, meaning that they were derived from a natural source.
 It is not unusual to find extremely large doses of those isolated vitamins-much larger than you would ever find occurring naturally in food.
 These typical “complete” multivitamins contain only a fraction of the components found in food.

-> Whole food supplements on the other hand provide nutrients as nature intended-in a whole food form.
-In this way you receive more of the nutrients the whole food provides, rather than incomplete isolated components of foods.
+Whole food supplements, on the other hand, provide nutrients as nature intended-in a whole food form.
+In this way, you receive more of the nutrients the whole food provides, rather than incomplete isolated components of foods.
 In our office, we offer Standard Process.
 One product, Catalyn, is made from 15 different food sources.
 Every food in Catalyn supplies a full list of vitamins, minerals and phytonutrients, even those that haven’t been discovered yet!
-The nutrients within foods work together to provide the body the tools it needs to maintain optimal health.
+The nutrients in foods work together to provide the body the tools it needs to maintain optimal health.

-> The body has an amazing capacity to heal itself but it must have good nutrition.
+The body has an amazing capacity to heal itself but it must have good nutrition.
 This means eating a healthy diet that includes fresh fruits and vegetables daily.
 It means eating healthy sources of grains and avoiding highly processed wheat and flour products.
 It means eating the right amount of protein from a good source.
 It means restricting the amounts of processed foods and fast-food eaten.
 It means limiting the sweets and sugars in the diet.
 And it means taking high-quality whole food supplements.

 Today, nearly 70% of Americans take some type of vitamins and more than 3,000 vitamin and mineral supplements are on shelves.
 Did you know that 90% of the vitamins on shelves are synthetic?